Batterii/objection-paginator/README.md

 In case you are not using TypeScript and these enums aren't useful to you, they are implemented with string values.

-Sort directions match how they are defined in Objection and Knex, with one additional option:
+Sort directions match how they are defined in Objection and [Knex][6], with one additional option:

 - 'asc' for an ascending sort.